TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.1-standalone-system/_index.md

 ![MTBF equation](1.7.1-fig-3.png)

-The industry practice is to call out availability in terms of “nines”.
+The industry practice is to call out availability in terms of "nines".
 For example, 99% availability is two nines, 99.99% is termed as four nines.
 In our example above, the system delivered 99.73% even though it was down for entire day!